9 Essential Tools For Your DIY Shop

 In our opinion, every good DIY shop needs something to lift with.
 That might be an overhead gantry crane, or it might be an engine style hoist, or something else.
 We think the essential tools list must include a good Floor Jack – with jack stands.

-Floor Jack & StandsYes, I know that seems so automotive, but that doesn’t matter.
-A floor jack is just the right tool for a lot of jobs.
-When you’ve got to lift something, and need a power source, so many times you can finagle a floor jack to do the job.
+Floor Jack and StandsYes, I know that seems so automotive, but come with me.
+A floor jack is the right tool for a lot of jobs.
+When you must lift something, and need a power source, so many times you can finagle a floor jack to do the job.
 For example, we use one as part of the trick for weighing a trailer in this article.
-With the right creativity, you can find ways to move a lot of things using a floor jack.
-With that said, please be careful as we don’t want you injured.
-Just like Safety With Cranes, common sense is necessary.
+With the right creativity, you can find ways to move things using a floor jack.
+With that said, please be careful.
+Just like in Safety With Cranes, common sense is necessary.

-Along with the good jack, jack stands go right along with it.
-We often use wood blocks or metal chunks as supports when the load is not lifting very high, but when it get’s up a little, jack stands are the way go.
-Easily adjustable stands that hold way more load than the jack is capable of .
+Along with the good jack, the jack stands go with it.
+We often use wood blocks or metal chunks as supports when the load is not lifting very high, but when it gets up a little, jack stands are the way go.
+Easily adjustable stands that hold much more than the jack will lift.
 Use them for stability, and for safety.

 9th – Multimeter

-Electrical Multi-MeterOK, this is way out of character with respect to the other tools listed here, but it really is essential for a host of things you can’t do in other ways.
+Electrical Multi-MeterOK, this is out of character with respect to the other tools in the list, but it is essential for a host of things you can’t do in other ways.
 Things like troubleshooting connections or double checking everything is working as specified on the Trailer Wiring Diagram.
 Trust me, the multimeter is much better than your finger to see if the shop power is hot!
-(Yes, that’s speaking from experience.)
+(Yes, that is speaking from experience.)

 There are a bunch of nice meters out there, but most are overkill for the DIY shop.
 You need the basic functions of Voltage (AC & DC), Resistance (or continuity check), and maybe some current (Amps) measurement.
 The rest is fluff (unless you know how to really use them).

-Fluke makes the one shown in this image, but there are a ton of knock-off’s that are just as good (for our purposes.)
-I’m one of those that doesn’t go cheap for tools I depend on, but you certainly don’t need to buy the most expensive ones.
+Fluke makes the one shown in this image, but there are a ton of knock-offs that are just as good (for our purposes.)
+I am one of those that does not go cheap for tools I depend on, but you certainly do not need to buy the most expensive one.

-In making the above list, there are several tools that I want to mention, but they don’t quite fit the “Essential Tools” category.
-These are tools I am quite addicted to, and tools that I wouldn’t want to live without, but there are ways around them.
+In making the above list, there are several tools I want to mention, but they are not quite in the “Essential Tools” category.
+These are tools I am quite addicted to, and tools that I would not want to live without, but there are ways around them.
 For instance:

-Air CompressorAir Compressor and Air Few Tools — A workhorse in our shop, but there are all sorts of manual ways to achieve the jobs without a compressor.
-This one is really close to the essential tools list, however, because there are a lot of things that the compressed air makes much easier.
-Though not technically “Essential”, it’s highly recommended.
+Air CompressorAir Compressor and a few Air Tools – A workhorse in our shop, but there are manual ways to achieve the jobs without a compressor.
+This one is really close to the essential tools list because there are a lot of things that compressed air makes much easier.
+Though not technically “Essential”, it is highly recommended.

 Gantry Crane, or maybe an engine hoist style.
-I use the gantry crane a lot, and when I sold my smaller one to build a bigger one, I really missed having it.
-It’s not the tool that you use every day, but when you need it, not much else will do.
+I use a gantry crane a lot, and when I sold my smaller one to build a bigger one, I really missed having it.
+It is not a tool I use every day, but when I need it, not much else will do.
 I have never owned an engine hoist style lift, so I don’t know about that.
 I do it all with the gantry.
+(Get your plans here.)
 However, I can image it would serve most of the same purposes.
-The kicker for me has always been that the Gantry is much more convenient, and it stores standing up and ready to use.
+The kicker for me has always been that the Gantry is much larger and more convenient, and it stores standing up, ready to use.

 Press.
-Like the crane, when you need a lot of force, there’s not much to substitute for a press.
-Honestly, that’s why we designed the shop presses we have in the plans store.
-An arbor press or a hydraulic press.
-It’s close to essential, and here’s our take on the tool as a whole.
+Like the crane, when you need a lot of force, there is not much to substitute for a press.
+Honestly, that is why we designed the shop presses we have in the plans store.
+An arbor press is great, but not at the level of a hydraulic press.
+The shop press is close to essential, and here is our take on the tool as a whole.

 Soldering Iron.
-Is that out of the blue?
+Is this one out of the blue?
 We almost listed it as an essential tool.
-Building often requires electrical things — like lights on a trailer — so you might as well have the tools to make the connections good.
-Sure, crimp joints can substitute, and that’s why this is not “essential”, however, it’s pretty close.
+Building often requires electrical things – like lights on a trailer – so you might as well have the tools to make the connections good.
+Sure, crimp joints can substitute, and that is why this is not in the “essential” list.

 Big Wrenches.
-Again, when you need them there’s really no substitute.
-Everyone once in a while we run into something that requires a big wrench.
-For those times, I have a 3″ capable adjustable wrench — which is a monster — but it’s interesting how often that comes in handy.
+Again, when you need them, what can substitute?
+Everyone once in a while we have something that requires a big wrench.
+For those times, I have a 3″ capable adjustable wrench – which is a monster – but it is interesting how often it comes in handy.
 Here is a fun story about finding the right tool for the job.
-It’s funny, but it’s not.
-I probably won’t need one again, but it was absolutely in the category of essential tools at that moment.
+It is funny, but really it is not.
+I probably won’t need it again, but it was absolutely in the category of essential tools at that moment.

-Shop CartShop Cart.
+Shop Cart or Utility CartShop Cart.
 In what we do here, moving heavy objects is part of the landscape.
 We realize that is not always the case for other shops, so it misses the mark as one of the “Essential Tools”.
-However, if you move heavy objects frequently, a good shop floor cart (aka equipment dolly, some people call it a utility cart) is a very helpful tool.
+However, if you move heavy objects frequently, a good Shop Cart (aka equipment dolly, some people call it a utility cart) (shop cart plans here) is a very helpful tool.

 Essential Tools Summary

-Also couldn’t decide if a Tool Box or the Workbench or the Shelves are tools.
+Also could not decide if a Tool Box, or a Workbench, or the Shelves are tools.
 In a broad sense they are, but we decided to sideline those for the sake of argument.
 They do deserve this mention, however.

-I’m interested to know your thoughts on what is essential and what is not.
-Please take a minute and list things that are different in your essential tools below.
+I am interested to know your thoughts on what is essential to you.
+Please take a minute and list the things in your essential tools below.

 Comments